keithatxxdotnetwork/all-docs/docs/cmix/userDiscovery.md

 third-party service that will complete the verification process.
-Once the user confirms their verification code, a salted hash ([Blake2b](https://en.wikipedia.org/wiki/BLAKE_(hash_function))) of their email or phone number is stored in the database. xx messenger protects users’ personal information and never stores unencrypted plain text on any servers.
+Once the user confirms their verification code, a salted hash ([Blake2b](https://en.wikipedia.org/wiki/BLAKE_(hash_function))) of their email or phone number is stored in the database. xx Messenger protects users’ personal information and never stores unencrypted plain text on any servers.

 ## Searching for Users

-xx messenger allows users to easily find their connections by searching for their username, email, or phone number.
-When a user fills in search criteria, xx messenger first salts and hashes the data and then sends it over the [anonymous data retrieval protocol](adrp), which utilizes [cMix](../overview/cmix) and a unique, on-the-fly negotiation format request to search for the user without ever revealing who is searching or who is being searched.
+xx Messenger allows users to easily find their connections by searching for their username, email, or phone number.
+When a user fills in search criteria, xx Messenger first salts and hashes the data and then sends it over the [anonymous data retrieval protocol](adrp), which utilizes [cMixx](../overview/cmix) and a unique, on-the-fly negotiation format request to search for the user without ever revealing who is searching or who is being searched.
 When received, the User Discovery server searches for the salted hash in its database.
 If a match is